 Regarding your proposal for a base class that would provide a similar functionality, the existing base class is

 Source class template is that the interface and behavior of things inheriting from

 InputSource is much more complicated than the interface/behavior for (e.g.)

 InputSource is more complicated than the other module base classes because it drives

-#2 Updated by Robert Sulej about 3 years ago
+#2 Updated by Robert Sulej over 3 years ago

 Thank you for the link!
 Yes it is helpful.
 Somehow this material did not appear in our discussions.
 From the first look I get the idea and can google function names to see some actual implementations (NOvA and LArIAT, which looks like based on NOvA):